tsilva/curriculum-vitae/README.md

 - **Platform:** iPhone (iOS)
 - **Technologies:** iOS, Objective-C

-Us Likey is a social network where people share the products, places, brands, foods and everything else that they like.
+Us Likey is a social network where users can share their favorite products, places, brands, foods, and more.

-Fixed bugs in several parts of the app and implemented new features.
-This was a challenging project because the existing codebase was very messy.
+I fixed numerous bugs and implemented new features across the app.
+The project was particularly challenging due to the disorganized and messy existing codebase.

 <!--
 - [App Store](https://itunes.apple.com/us/app/us-likey/id717595225)